 Floral Sculptural Art

 Artists in the 21st century have pushed the boundaries with how they created art with flowers.
 Artsy shared an excellent article 10 Contemporary Artists Fresh Approach With Flowers; This article includes the work of Amber Cowan, who collects glass objects to upcycle into her art.
-Cecilia Paredes uses herself as a living sculpture, creating live performances of herself disappearing into prints her floral art.
+Cecilia Paredes uses herself as a living sculpture, creating live performances of herself disappearing into prints of her floral art.

 Two other artists worth a peek at are Shannon Clegg, who describes herself as a ‘sculptor of flowers’; she creates organic vases sculpted from dried flowers.
-Shishi San also uses flower patterns woven into giant vases from her hand-woven carpets.
+Shishi San uses flower patterns woven into giant vases from her hand-woven carpets.
 They are a vision of wonder!

 Mixed Media Flower Art